 Threshold, Target & Maximum Performance levels.
 The Committee will establish a threshold, target and maximum performance goal or goals for an award at the beginning of the applicable performance period, which need not be the same for all participants.
-At the time it establishes the performance targets the Committee will establish the formula or other methodology for determining the performance award that will be earned based on the level of achievement of the performance target or targets, including setting any threshold or maximum payouts for any target objective in any performance period.
-Generally, performance grants must be made prior to the 90th day after the start of the period to which the grant relates, or if earlier, before the completion of 25% of that period.
+At the time it establishes the performance targets the Committee will establish the formula or other methodology for determining the performance award that will be earned based on the level of achievement of the performance targets, including setting any threshold or maximum payouts for any target objective in any performance period.